Getting the Most out of a Sponsored Content Campaign

 Sponsored content is not all about writing.
 To have the most success, mix in other content.

 Research on what kind of content brands want shows a variety of formats.
 Articles are the most preferred, at 35 percent.
 But other formats are quite popular, too.
 For instance, 24 percent of brands prefer infographics, while 7 percent like videos most.

 In the digital age, it’s probably crucial that you have visual content — regardless of what kind of business you have.
 After all, content with relevant images achieves 94 percent more views than content without images.

 What you choose in your content mix is ultimately up to you.
 But do take into account your industry and the preferences of your customers.
 Evaluating the success of each type of sponsored content should help you determine the best possible content recipe.

 Use Sponsored Content as Part of a Larger Campaign

 Understand that sponsored content is all part of your larger marketing funnel.
 That funnel guides the buyer through the purchasing journey, which consists of product awareness and consideration, a purchasing decision, and ideally promotion of your product.

 The goal of sponsored content should be to attract through education, inspiration or humor.
-This is how you turn strangers into visitors
+This is how you turn strangers into visitors and then leads.

 Sponsored content drives people to your website or store, and ultimately to a purchase.
 So, paid posts must be supported by landing pages, email marketing, social engagement and other content marketing strategies.